cTarkan/Brew-Crew-/README.md

 # BREW_CREW

 A new Demo Flutter project from me to mankind.

 ## Getting Started

 This project is a starting point for a Flutter application.
+It based a tutorial of NetNinja Youtube Video

 A few resources to get you started if this is your first Flutter project: